spryker/spryker-docs/docs/scos/user/features/202204.0/wishlist-feature-overview.md

 The direct-to-cart function lets your customers simply add items from their wishlist to a shopping cart with a single click.

-Specifically, the customer can:
+Specifically, the customer can do the following:
-* Add all the products from the wishlist to the cart by selecting the Add all available products to the cart
+* Add all the products from the wishlist to the cart by clicking **Add all available products to the cart**.
-* Add selected items from the wishlist to the cart by using the **Add to Cart** option for a specific item.
+* Add selected items from the wishlist to the cart by selecting the **Add to Cart** option for a specific item.

 <!--- ![Multiple wishlists](https://spryker.s3.eu-central-1.amazonaws.com/docs/Features/Wishlist/Multiple+Wishlists/multiple_wishlists.gif)-->